Salvage Robot Head

 Made as part of week long props bootcamp at Makinaruim, Pinewood.

-We had the 3D printed face design to paint, plus separate nose piece to mold, cast, and paint.
+We had the 3D printed face design to paint, plus separate nose piece to mould, cast, and paint.

 The 3D printed pieces, designed by Jet Cooper.